 Elemental concentration in Chinese GI rice

 Table 1 shows the mean values and standard deviations of 30 targeted elements from six GI rice in this study.
 Particularly, ANOVA and Tukey HSD test were conducted to determine the statistical significance.
-The validation of accuracy was conducted with SRM (1568b), and measured concentration agreed well with the certified values
+The validation of accuracy was conducted with SRM (1568b), and measured concentration agreed well with the certified values.

-Overall, except for 208Pb, significant difference could be observed among levels of all elements.
+Overall, except for 208Pb, significant differences could be observed among all elements.
 The GG rice, which are harvested from Guangxi Zhuang Autonomous region (southwest China, were leading in the levels of heavy metals such as 107Ag, 114Cd and 201Hg.
 A possible explanation for this is that since the pH in rice paddies variances from different regions in China (weakly alkaline in the north and weakly-acidic in the south), the bioavailability of heavy metal elements is generally higher in rice paddies grown in the south28.
 Besides, SY rice has the most abundance of macro elements such as 23Na and 39K.
-PJ-1 rice has significant higher levels of 27Al, 45Sc, 48Ti, 51V, Fe, Ga, Sr and Nb than others.
-PJ-1 and PJ-2, harvested in the geological location, have similar levels of Mg, Cr, Ni, Ge, Se, Cd, Cs, and Pb.
+PJ-1 rice has significant higher levels of 27Al, 45Sc, 48Ti, 51V, 56Fe, 70Ga, 86Sr and 93Nb than others.
+PJ-1 and PJ-2, harvested in the geological location, have similar levels of 24Mg, 52Cr, 60Ni, 73Ge, 78Se, 114Cd, 133Cs, and 208Pb.

 Principle component analysis (PCA)

-In order to get an initial overview of the entire dataset, an unsupervised PCA log-scaling was conducted, where 95% confident ellipses were also included.
-As shown in Fig 2a, the PCA scoring plot demonstrated a clear separation pattern among PJ-1, GG and the rest of GI rice; while for JS, PJ-2, SY and WC, no satisfactory separation could be achieved based only on the and principle component (PC).
-In the loading plot, variables further away from the origin generally have higher contributions to PCs36.
-Fig 2c showed that Al, 70Ga, 93Nb, V, and Ti primarily contribute to PC1, while Na, Sc, Rb, Cs, Cd, etc. were contributing to both PC1 and PC2.
-Other elements are mainly clustering in the center, implying they may not have significant contribution on either PC.
-Surprisingly for PJ-1 and PJ-2, even though from identical geological origin, they can still be separated Al, Ga, V, and Sc showed significant difference among the two (Fig 2a& 2c).
-This may be related to the notion that rice discrimination remains a complex issue since that not only geographical conditions but the cultivar type may play important roles13.
-In general, the first two PCs (PC1 and PC2) explained 33.2% and 27.5% of the entire variances; by including the third and fourth PC, nearly 85% of the total variances can be explained then (Fig 2b).
-Nonetheless, the utilization of PCA was not able achieve a satisfying classification for all six GI rice simultaneously due to the complexity of the dataset and possible noise introduced by unimportant elements.
+In order to get an initial overview of the entire dataset, an unsupervised PCA after log-scaling of original dataset was conducted (95% confident ellipses included).
+As shown in Fig 2a, there was a clear separation pattern among PJ-1, GG and the rest of GI rice. while for JS, PJ-2, SY and WC, no satisfactory separation could be achieved based only on the 1st and 2nd principle component (PC).
+The loading plot (Fig 2c) showed that 27Al, 70Ga, 93Nb,51V, and 48Ti primarily contributed to the variations on PC1, while 23Na, 45Sc, 85Rb, 133Cs, and 114Cd contributed to both PC1 and PC2.
+For PJ-1 and PJ-2, even though from the same geological origin, they can still be clearly separated apart, with 27Al, 70Ga, 51V, and 45Sc showed significant difference among the two (Fig 2a& 2c).
+This may be related to the notion that rice discrimination remains a complex issue, since that not only geographical conditions but the cultivar type may play important roles13.
+In general, the first two PCs explained 60.7 % of the entire variances; by including the 3rd and 4th PC, nearly 85% of the total variances can be explained then (Fig 2b).